mediaev/creativeportscatalogue/content/chapters/tool_2.md

 <img src="/assets/images/tool_2/tool2_4.jpg" alt="" />

+The goals of the pitching competition was to empower CCI participants; for them to learn from each other and connect to each other, to other CCI actors and to international markets; for them to gain inspiration and knowledge of concrete examples of CCI projects in the Baltic Sea Region that are both commercially viable and environmentally sustainable; for them to strengthen their innovative capabilities and pitching skills; for them to showcase their products and services to the audience.

 ### Pitching for a Better Baltic Sea 2019

 **28 October:**
-Goals of the pitching competition: To empower CCI participants; for them to learn from each other and connect to each other, to other CCI actors and to international markets; for them to gain inspiration and knowledge of concrete examples of CCI projects in the BSR that are both commercially viable and environmentally sustainable; for them to strengthen their innovative capabilities and pitching skills; for them to showcase their products and services to the audience.

 Keynote session (by Kasper Petersen, co-founder of LABFRESH): For CCI participants to gain new inspiration and knowledge of methods and technologies and to allow them to learn from a concrete example of a more experienced Danish company that has successfully combined commercial interests and sustainable methods and approaches.

 Creative intervention (concert by Latvian band Carnival Youth): The performance aimed to inspire and create a starting point for dialogue and exchange between the many different participants.